truid-ai/docs/TruID Android Integration Document.md

 You need to perform the following steps.

-1. Add it in your root build.gradle at the end of repositories:
+1. Add it to your root build.gradle at the end of repositories:

     ```css
     allprojects {